The Lactose Intolerance Clearinghouse Has Moved.

 Monday, October 19, 2009

-Daiva is a vegan cheese substitute that is making inroads into restaurants and stores.
-It's big distinction is that instead of soy or rice or the usual bases, Daiva uses cassava and/or arrowroot flours.
+Daiya is a vegan cheese substitute that is making inroads into restaurants and stores.
+It's big distinction is that instead of soy or rice or the usual bases, Daiya uses tapioca* and/or arrowroot flours.
 They claim that this makes it unusually allergen-free.

 What is Daiya?